norgeous/ajbell-miniapp/README.md

 - Use NPM workspaces to separate custom node modules; ie Storybook module, etc
 - Use GTM to see where people abandon the flow
 - Custom Storybook plugin(s) for whatever requirements
-- Use Mock Service Worker (MSW) to mock fetch - this might not work actually, im not sure if we can render server components inside storybook
+- Use Mock Service Worker (MSW) to mock fetch - this might not work / be neccessary, im not sure if we can render server components inside storybook
 - web bff pattern. move all data adapters into one place